 Recently, when I dug out the cookbook for this post and opened it up to the recipe, I found a note that she wrote.
 Put a big smile on this Mom’s face!
 Needless to say this recipe invokes wonderful memories.
 There is nothing like cooking with your kids to create meaningful time together.

 My daughter is all grown up and married now, and a wonderful cook in her own right.
 Someday she will have kiddos of her own and hopefully make some wonderful BOOF memories of her own!

 How to make Slow Cooker Beet Bourguignon

 - Sear the beef before tossing in the slow cooker.
 Usually this is a hassle but let me make it a whole lot easier and less messy for you.
 MY TRICK: Toss the beef chunks in olive oil and then toss in the flour.
 Add to a DRY pan.
 Do not add oil to the pan.
 You will get an amazing sear on the beef and no splatter!

-- Use good red wine.
-If you have a bottle left over from your party two months ago, and wouldn’t drink it.
-Don’t ruin your perfect stew with it.
+- Use a good red wine.
+If you have a bottle left over from your party two months ago, and wouldn’t drink it, don’t use it.
 It doesn’t have to be an expensive bottle, there are plenty of good Cabs, Pinot’s and Merlots out there for 10 bucks.
 (I used Merlot because thats what was in the wine rack…well besides a whole lota Chardy :).